Csv Node.js Reference Documentation

 · boolean

-If true, then the backslash character is treated as an escape character when reading/writing CSVs.
-The default is false.
+Controls whether the backslash character (\) is treated as an escape character when reading or writing CSV data.

 · boolean